kgmaxwell1990/Old-Court-Chapel-Weddings/readme.md

 This Web App is the first project for the Code Institute's classroom bootcamp.
 It is a fully responsive static front-end only app built with HTML, CSS & JavaScript - no template was used.

+View the wireframe_browser.png and wireframe_mobile.png file in the repo above for the mock-ups created for this project

 ## Live Demo

 Follow this link to view deployed version of the web app https://kgmaxwell1990.github.io/Old-Court-Chapel-Weddings